BookingEasy/booking-easy-wp/readme.txt

 License: GPLv2 or later

 Description:
-This is an Online Booking System, which gives customers the opportunity to choose the date and the time of an appointment according to one's own preferences and the booking can now be done online.
+This is a Free Online Booking System, which gives customers the opportunity to choose the date and the time of an appointment according to one's own preferences and the booking can now be done online.
 Go to your booking easy Plugin configuration page, and save your authentication token.
 == Description ==
 This is an Online Booking System, which gives customers the opportunity to choose the date and the time of an appointment according to one's own preferences and the booking can now be done online.